cse110-fa21-group13/Recipeal/README.md

 6. [Meet the Team](#meet-the-team)

 ## Overview
-Recipeal is a recipe manager in which you can store, organize, and update your favorite recipes!
+Recipeal is a recipe manager that allows you to store and organize your favorite recipes, and find new ones.
 This project was made for CSE 110: Software Engineering.

 ## Features
  - **Create and edit your own recipes!**